NUM-Forschungsdatenplattform/num-ops-guide/README.md

 We previously installed Argo CD manually by running helm install from our local machine.
 This means that updates to Argo CD, like upgrading the chart version or changing the values.yaml, require us to execute the Helm CLI command from a local machine again.
 It's repetitive, error-prone and inconsistent with how we install other applications in our cluster.

 The solution is to let Argo CD manage Argo CD.
 To be more specific: We let the Argo CD controller watch for changes to the argo-cd helm chart in our repo (under charts/argo-cd), render the Helm chart, and apply the resulting manifests.
 It's done using kubectl and asynchronous, so it is safe for Kubernetes to restart the Argo CD Pods after it has been executed.

-To achieve this, we need to create an Application manifest that points to our Argo CD chart.
-We'll use the same chart version and values file as with our previous manual installation, so initially there won't be any changes made to the resources in the cluster.

 The application manifest can be found here: [charts/app-of-apps/templates/argo-cd.yaml](charts/app-of-apps/templates/argo-cd.yaml)